Simply-laced quantum connections generalising KZ: The DMT connection and the star with dual reading

-It is argued in \cite{PB2002} that the DMT connection is a quantisation of the dual Schlesinger system.
-After all the above preparation, it follows from the following observation.
-The (classical) dual Schlesinger Hamiltonians can be written
+It is shown in~\cite{boalch_2002_g_bundles_isomonodromy_quantum_weyl_groups} that the DMT connection~\eqref{eq:dmt_connection} is the PBW-quantisation of the dual Schlesinger system.
+In this section we give a proof adapted to our notations in the case of $G = \GL_n(\mathbb{C})$.